-On completing the course, you should have a good knowledge of how economic analysis can help understand problems related to energy; be able to analyse alternative energy policy options in terms of benefits and costs; have a good understanding of world energy markets; and be able to analyse the risks associated with energy options.
-You will have acquired the skills needed to structure, analyse and evaluate energy-related problems.
+The course is designed to provide you with a good knowledge of how economic analysis can help understand problems related to energy.
+You will be able to analyse alternative energy policy options in terms of benefits and costs, gain a sound understanding of world energy markets and analyse the risks associated with energy options.

 English language requirements